 System Dashboard

-đź“Ś If you have any questions shoot us an email or join us on Discord! đź’ś
+๐ If you have any questions shoot us an email or join us on Discord! ๐

 The Multiplayer System Dashboard allows you to visualize your entire system at a glance, with real-time insights.

-It summarizes all the information across your project’s platforms, components, APIs, dependencies, and debugger sessions, presenting them in a clear and concise dashboard.
+It summarizes all the information across your projectโs Platforms, Components, APIs, dependencies, and Platform Debugger sessions.

-By configuring Auto-Documentation and Debugger you also have access to
+By configuring OpenTelemetry you also have access to:

-- System Auto-Documentation: It automatically discovers all components, APIs, dependencies, platforms, and environments within your software system and shows them in the dynamic System Dashboard, giving you real-time information about any discrepancies between your documentation and your running system.
+Auto-Documentation: It automatically discovers all components, APIs, dependencies, platforms, and environments within your software system, giving you real-time information about any discrepancies between your documentation and your running system.

 The System Dashboard summarizes all Multiplayer project information across: